keycloak/keycloak-community/design/keycloak.x/configuration.md

 dialects.
 Usually, database should be configured as follows:

 ```
-kc.[sh|bat] config --db=postgres
+kc.[sh|bat] build --db=postgres
 ```

-The database vendor should be configured through the `config` command.
+The database vendor should be configured through the `build` command.

 Where the available database vendors should be the following: